alpertunga-bile/pixeldancer-opengl/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|----->Textures<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|----->Cerberus_LP.fbx<br/>

-<br/>After the steps you can use pbr_cerberus.cpp file as main file.
+<br/>After the steps you can use pbr_cerberus.cpp file as main file. <br/>

+When using pbr_cerberus and shadow examples you have to comment 160, 161 and 162 lines in window.h file.
+If you are going to use DearImGui in your projects you have to uncomment them.

 ## Some Output of Examples